 Don’t neglect your relationships as you invest into your passions and talents.
 Most importantly, strive to keep growing closer to God!

 What Lasts for Eternity

 In eighth grade, there were quite a few nights I cried myself to sleep because of the stress of school.
 Please do not do that.
 Since then, I’ve learned that while school and grades are important, they aren’t worth going crazy for!
 Stress never makes things better.
 When we are actually enjoying school, managing our time well, and doing what we’re supposed to do, things will hopefully go much more smooth.
 Don’t get so caught up in the now that you completely forget about long-term.
 Let’s invest into what’s important.

 Stay Connected to Your Power Source

 Without your source, you will fall.
 I want to see each of us stay strong even through storms this upcoming year.
 To do so, we have to stay close to our source of life, love, joy, and hope!
 We have to make sure we make time daily to spend praying and reading God’s Word a daily priority in our lives.
 It’s amazing to see how much He shows us of Himself and what we need whenever we stop and get away with Him.

-Don’t be ashamed any longer of your past.
+Don’t be ashamed of your past any longer.
 Your mistakes do not define you.
 God used and is using them to make you into who you are today.
 We can’t change what’s already happened, but we can learn from it, and help others who are struggling with the same things.
 Your journey may have had a lot of broken roads, friendships, and relationships, but stop looking at the past and start focusing on who you are today, and where you’re headed now!
 God has BIG things prepared for you.
 Let Him take you, however you are, and make you new.
 He will restore you and make you whole.
 God has loved you for all of time and always will.